MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-private-links.md

 Enabling private endpoints has an impact on many items, so you should review the [considerations and limitations](#considerations-and-limitations) section in this article before enabling private endpoints.

 >[!IMPORTANT]
 >Private endpoints are not supported for most items in Microsoft Fabric, including Microsoft Fabric trial capacities.
-When the tenant setting **Block public Internet access** is **enabled** you can continue using Power BI, datasets and pipelines, but other items will be disabled or return errors and third-party application access to OneLake APIs will also be blocked.
-When **Block public Internet access** is **disabled** and the tenant setting **Azure Private Link** is **enabled**, you may run into errors when using Fabric artifacts from the private-link-setup machine.
+When the tenant setting **Block public Internet access** is **enabled** you can continue using Power BI semantic models and pipelines, but other items will be disabled or return errors, and third-party application access to OneLake APIs will also be blocked.
+When **Block public Internet access** is **disabled** and the tenant setting **Azure Private Link** is **enabled**, you may run into errors when using Fabric items from the private-link-setup machine.

 ## Understand private endpoints